 DCF maintains a database called the Child Abuse and Neglect Registry, commonly referred to as "The Registry."
 It includes individuals substantiated of neglect or abuse who are further determined by DCF to pose a risk to the health, safety and well-being of children.
 Not all substantiatiated individuals are placed in the Registry.
 The Registry is not public.
 Certain organizations and employers which work with children are allowed to request background checks from DCF to find out if someone is on the Registry.

 Individuals aggrieved by a substantiation or registry placement may appeal DCF's decision.
 The first step is to request an internal review.
 The second step, if the internal review affirms the decision, is to request an administrative appeal hearing.
 This is a DCF administrative hearing, not a court proceeding.
 The individual and DCF can put on evience and argue their posititions.
 If the substantiation or registry decision is affirmed after the hearing, the aggrieved individual can further appeal to the Superior Court.
-For more information on the court appellate process, visit my Appeals page.
+For more information on the court appellate process, visit our Appeals page.